TileDB-Inc/TileDB/README.md

 TileDB is a new array storage manager, particularly efficient for the case of **sparse** arrays.
 It currently offers a small set of queries implemented as stand-alone Linux programs.
-It also offers a set of C APIs that allow pragrammers of various softwares to manage arrays in persistent storage through TileDB, without being bothered about the underlying details.
+It also offers a high level C API that allows various programming languages to manage persistent arrays by interfacing with TileDB as a library.
 TileDB is envisioned to be used either as an HDF5-like distributed file system, or as a full-fledged distributed array database.

 TileDB is currently under heavy development.
 Benchmark results, tutorials,